This post is part of a series: Testing Evolution

 However, the observed human mutation rate (56-103 per generation, with a large margin of error) is well above one per person per generation, which is far more than evolution can handle.
 We’re all mutants, so if each of us gets even one bad mutation, natural selection probably won’t eliminate them all.

 Note that not all genetic diseases count as devolution.
-If a mutation keeps you from having viable offspring, or if it makes you so unlikely to have them that the mutation dies out within a few generations, it’s not devolution.
+If a mutation keeps you from having viable offspring, or if it makes you so unlikely to have them that the mutation dies out within a few generations, then it’s not devolution.
 This is because it doesn’t build up in the gene pool.
-Natural selection gets rid of it.
+It eliminates itself by natural selection.
 If it doesn’t disappear within a few generations, it’ll spread far enough that odds are that it won’t die out.

 Also note that not all mutations count as devolution.
 Geneticists believe, for instance, that blue eyes are caused by a mutation.

-Finally, genetic disease can appear in more than one person, independently.
+Finally, genetic disease can appear more than one time through separate mutations.
 Some genetic diseases can be caused by any of a huge number of mutations.
 This makes them harder to treat.
 In the case of cystic fibrosis, more than 1800 separate mutations are known to cause it.
 A therapy or drug that works well on one variant might not have any effect on another, even if the symptoms of each are identical.
 This is also one reason why there are often multiple “flavors” of the same disorder.

 Genetic disorders that count as devolution